 Even experienced meditators can’t always articulate how meditation works.
 I used to fall in that category.
 I swore by meditation because I knew it was good for me, but if you asked me to explain how meditation benefited me in other areas of life, I would have drawn a blank.
-Knowing what skills meditation develops is helpful for explaining meditation to other people.
-But it is also helpful as motivation to meditate and awareness of what’s going on, which will likely to lead to better user results.
+Knowing what skills meditation develops is helpful when explaining meditation to other people.
+And it increases our awareness of the process, which may lead to better subjective results.

 May I just say something about where it turned the corner for me when I was practicing because I was a terrible meditator.
 It was understanding the actual skills that we’re building.
 And that’s the thing I think that links all of what we’re talking about when you talk about martial arts.
 When you talk about being a broadcaster.
 When you talk about comedy.
 When you talk about practice.
 There are particular kinds of mind-body skills that we’re training.
 And those skills have names.
 There’s a feeling that’s happening that you can experience when you’re training that muscle group.
 When I started understanding things that way–Kazu Shinzen[?], because he talks about it that way.
 Buddhism talks about it that way–the factors of awakening.
 You’re building up concentration, which is your capacity to pay attention to what you want to pay attention to.
 It’s like a commitment.
 Your mind wanders, you bring it back.

 You’re building up clarity, which is your ability to be clear and make discernment about what’s happening in your experience.
 What’s happening in your social experience.
 Is this the right time to say this thing?
 What’s happening inside me.
 What am I really feeling versus how I’m acting.
 So dialing up that resolution dial.